-The diagnosis of cervical insufficiency is usually limited to singleton gestations because the pathogenesis of delivery at 14 to 28 weeks in multiple gestations is usually unrelated to a weakened cervix.
-In addition, preterm labor, infection, abruptio placenta, and bleeding placenta previa should be excluded, as these disorders could account for biochemically mediated cervical ripening leading to second trimester pregnancy loss or preterm delivery independent of structural/anatomic cervical weakness .
-Although the rate of decrease in cervical length over time and shortening before 20 weeks [17-19] are associated with an increased risk of early preterm birth, these findings do not absolutely distinguish cervical insufficiency from other causes of preterm delivery.
+The diagnosis of cervical insufficiency is usually limited to singleton gestations because the pathogenesis of second-trimester pregnancy loss/preterm delivery in multiple gestations is usually unrelated to a weakened cervix.
+In addition, preterm labor, infection, abruptio placenta, bleeding placenta previa, and abruptio placentae should be excluded, as these disorders could account for biochemically mediated cervical ripening leading to second-trimester pregnancy loss or preterm delivery independent of structural/anatomic cervical weakness .

 Can cervical insufficiency be diagnosed before pregnancy? — The diagnosis of cervical insufficiency cannot be made or excluded in nonpregnant women by any test.
 Evaluation of cervical function with dilators, balloons, or hysteroscopy is not helpful.
-Ultrasound, magnetic resonance imaging, or hysterosalpingography may reveal a uterine anomaly, which is a risk factor for cervical insufficiency, but is not diagnostic.
+Ultrasound, magnetic resonance imaging (MRI), or hysterosalpingography may reveal a uterine anomaly, which is a risk factor for cervical insufficiency, but is not diagnostic.

 Women with prior pregnancy losses or preterm births